Affordable Learning Grant

 Compensation

-Funds will be processed as a Budget Change JV to a dedicated index within their department.
+Funds will be processed as a Budget Change JV to a dedicated index within your department.
 These funds may be used for purposes such as course buy-out, professional travel, research support, etc. Advances may be available, with the schedule for disbursement and associated deliverables to be determined in consultation with the author.

 Support